Massively Improving Data-efficiency of Supervised Learning Systems using Self-supervision from Unlabeled Data

-Aravind is a second year Ph.D. student at UC Berkeley advised by Prof. Pieter Abbeel and is part of the Berkeley AI Research lab.
-He has spent time at OpenAI and is interested in learning representations from raw sensory data for general intelligence.
+Aravind is a Ph.D. student at UC Berkeley advised by Prof. Pieter Abbeel where he co-created and taught the first edition of the Deep Unsupervised Learning class.
+He has spent time at OpenAI and DeepMind and is broadly interested in unsupervised representation learning.